 - All the food you can eat – Let’s price this out, shall we?
 At Disney, a good buffet is about $50 per person.
 If you did that for a family of 4 for 3 meals a day, that would be $600 a day alone on food.
 Put that on top of a nice “hotel” stay and you are truly getting your money’s worth!

 - Broadway-caliber shows every night – This is definitely a bonus to cruising with Disney as the shows are amazing!

 - That incredible Disney service that everyone loves – We were blown away by the service we received on our ship.
 Everyone was kind and accommodating.
 Our room hostess even cleaned up after my kids!

-- Castaway Cay – If you are cruising in the Bahamas you’ll more than likely have a stop on Disney’s private island, Castaway Cay (pronounced Castaway Key in case you were curious).
+- Castaway Cay – If you are cruising in the Bahamas you’ll more than likely have a stop to Disney’s private island, Castaway Cay (pronounced Castaway Key in case you were curious).
 Trust me, you will not want to miss this opportunity!
 The island is intimate and incredible.